open-contracting/deploy/docs/how-to/maintain.rst

 Upgrade Ubuntu
 --------------

-To determine the current versions, run:
+To determine the current releases, run:

 .. code-block:: bash

    salt-ssh '*' cmd.run 'lsb_release -a'

+To check the long term support of the releases, consult the `Ubuntu documentation <https://ubuntu.com/about/release-cycle>`__.

 Check mail
 ----------